raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     GPIO.setup(balloon, GPIO.OUT)
     ```

 1. Now comes the code to pop the balloon.
 Before we used `wait_for_edge` to wait for a button press, then we just printed `Pop!`.
-Add a new line before the `Pop!` line and add:
+Add a new line before the `Pop!` line:

     ```python
     GPIO.output(balloon, True)